SaiRevanth-J/bipolar-test/README.md

   s) Application is deployed on test-server (container name : sharp_mendeleev).

-5. Configured Monitoring and logging  :-
+5.Configured Monitoring and logging  :-

   a) Deployed application container is monitored by using prometheus , grafana and cAdviser.